Disclosure and Barring Service (DBS)

 The type of DBS check required will depend on how often an individual takes on the role and whether they are supervised by someone with a DBS Certificate and working in regulated activity.
 England Golf will decide this based on the information that you provide.

 Each club and county should have a Verifier registered.
 This person is responsible for verifying the identity of all DBS applicants.
 DBS checks cannot be completed without a Verifier.
-To register a Verifier please contact our compliance department with the intended Verifier’s full name, their position within the club or county, and their email address.
+To register a Verifier please contact firstname.lastname@example.org with the intended Verifier’s full name, their position within the club or county, and their email address.

 How to register for a DBS

-To register for a DBS check please send the following information in to our compliance department.
+To register for a DBS check please send the following information in to email@example.com

 - Email address (This should not have been used for any previous DBS applications or DBS Verifier roles)

 - Date of Birth

 - Role being undertaken

 Once we have this information the applicant will be registered onto the online system and will receive an activation email with a link to start their online application.